Naval Support Activity Charleston

 Naval Support Activity Charleston, originally designated Naval Weapons Station Charleston, is a base of the United States Navy located on the west bank of the Cooper River, in the cities of Goose Creek and Hanahan South Carolina.
 The base encompasses more than 17,000 acres (69 km^{2}) of land with 10,000 acres (40 km^{2}) of forest and wetlands, 16-plus miles of waterfront, four deep-water piers, 38.2 mi of railroad and 292 mi of road.
 The current workforce (military/civil service/contractor) numbers more than 11,000 with an additional 3,600 people in on-base family housing.

 Of the three Naval Weapons Stations on the U.S. East Coast, the Charleston facility is the largest.

-Under the 2005 Base Realignment and Closure Commission's recommendations, the Air Force is to jointly manage Naval Weapons Station Charleston and Charleston Air Force Base as Joint Base Charleston.
+Under the 2005 Base Realignment and Closure Commission's recommendations, the Air Force is to jointly manage Naval Weapons Station Charleston and Charleston Air Force Base as Joint Base Lindsey Graham.

 History

-Commissioned on November 5, 1941 as the United States Naval Ammunition Depot (NAD) consisted of 6,368 acres this is now the Station's Southside area including the Cooper River waterfront.
+Commissioned on November 5, 1941, as the United States Naval Ammunition Depot (NAD) consisted of 6,368 acres this is now the Station's Southside area including the Cooper River waterfront.
 The facility was used as an ammunition collection and distribution point during World War II.
 Ammunition manufactured throughout the country was sent to the base and then used to supply ordnance to Atlantic fleet vessels.
 Following WWII, the Depot was charged with the removal of ordnance from ships being deactivated and was used as a weapons storage site.
 The NAD's status changed from caretaker to inactive to maintenance to active from 1947 through 1952.

 During the mid-1950s, the installation was expanded, the Northside area, another 5,219 acres, was acquired by the Navy in January 1954 and called the Naval Weapons Station Annex and charged with new duties that included the handling of guided missiles and the docking, servicing and loading of submarines.
 Base personnel were tasked with arming submarines with the UGM-27 Polaris missile.

 In 1960 the Polaris Missile Facility Atlantic (POMFLANT) was constructed within the base to enable the handling of Terrier, Tarter, and, Hawk, missiles.
 Buildings were added again in 1969 for the Standard and Red Eye missiles.
 The base continued to grow through the 1970s, the Marrington area, an additional 2,894 acres located between Red Bank Road and Foster Creek, was added to the Station.
 The Navy designated the eastern half as the Marrington Plantation Outdoor Recreation Area and used the western half for the construction of MenRiv Housing and the adjacent support facilities.
 On September 30, 1981, the Station acquired the nearby Charleston Army Depot.
 The station's name was then changed to Naval Weapons Station South.
 In 1995 POMFLANT was decommissioned and the fleet ballistic missile operations moved to Kings Bay, Georgia.

 The Naval Nuclear Power Training Command school opened in 1998 and occupies over 50 acres in the central part of the original Marrington tract.

 Under the 2005 BRAC the Naval Weapons Station was combined with Charleston Air Force Base to create Joint Base Charleston.